inyoungcho/presentations/modules/lecture-docker-security-intro-overview/slides.md

 ---

-## Run Docker Deamon and Client with cert and Key
+## Run Docker Deamon and Docker Client with cert and Key, with `tlsverify`

 - Make the Docker daemon only accept connections from clients providing a certificate trusted by our CA

 ```
 $ dockerd --tlsverify --tlscacert=ca.pem --tlscert=server-cert.pem --tlskey=server-key.pem \